An7ar35/ctune/README.md

 sudo apt-get install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libswresample-dev libavdevice-dev libavfilter-dev libssl-dev libcurl4-openssl-dev libncurses5-dev libbsd-dev libpulse-dev lame
 ```

+For more input/output plugins, install the required lib too.
 Once all these are on the system compiling from source should work without hiccups.

 ## Docker